Study in Vancouver, British Columbia

 5

-Why study in Vancouver ?
+Why study in Vancouver, British Columbia?

 Vancouver is a major coastal city located in British Columbia, the most westerly province of Canada.
 Thanks to its stunning scenery, multicultural community, excellent employment rate, low crime statistics and student-friendly amenities, Vancouver has consistently been ranked as one of the world’s most liveable cities.